hack4impact-utk/st-christopher-truckers-relief-fund/README.md

 Your PR must pass linting, formatting, and PR title checks before it can be merged.

+The `pnpm run lint` command can be used to fix linting errors.

-The `pnpm run lint` command can be used to check for linting errors.
+The `pnpm run check-lint` command can be used to check for linting errors.

 The `pnpm run check-format` command can be used to check for formatting errors.